Learn Before

 Duck-Rabbit Illusion

-The duck-rabbit illusion is a classic example of an ambiguous figure, which can be perceived in two distinct ways.
-The drawing can be interpreted as either the head of a duck facing left or the head of a rabbit facing right.
-This phenomenon illustrates how the brain actively organizes and interprets the same sensory input to produce different perceptions.
+The duck-rabbit illusion is a classic ambiguous drawing that can be perceived in two distinct ways: either as the head of a duck facing to the left or as the head of a rabbit facing to the right.
+This phenomenon illustrates that our perception of the world is complex and can be influenced by where we focus our attention, rather than just being a simple sum of all sensory information.

 0